cptwunderlich/adventofcode2017/README.md

 islice by just alway iterating from the beginning (i to i+n).
 I knew this wasn't optimal, but for part 1 it didn't make a difference.
 But I added an "optimization" after the fact.

+## Day 12

+I fell a bit off the wagon here.
+Too much going on right now.
+But this one seemed easy and so it was.
+Some basic graph problem, i.e., finding connected components.